How can I apply to your team?

 We’re looking for applicants that are active, eager to learn, and dedicated to the job.
 Although we hire from all experience levels and time zones, prior moderation experience and/or residing in a non-US time zone are particularly beneficial to your application.

-Moderation requires a mandatory age minimum of 13 due to the nature of the content being viewed.
-Additionally, we strongly recommend our applicants be at least 16 years of age because of this.
+Moderation requires a mandatory age minimum of 16 due to the nature of the content being viewed.
 We also encourage you to tell us about any other unique skills you might have.
 It’s important to note that each department has its own standards for applications, so this information does not necessarily apply for other staff positions.

 I’m applying for moderator but I’ve received an infraction in the past.
 Will this disqualify me?